vidhishajaswani/CI-CD-Pipeline/README.md

 3.6.
 Inside the jenkins-srv VM's remote repo, create a post-receive hook.
 This post-receive hook will trigger the re-build of the jobs and deployment from this fresh code push.
 Example hook files have be provided [here](hooks/)

+NOTE: You may edit this [file](roles/deployfiles/vars/main.yml) if you have the remote repo at a different location.

 ## Automatic installation of Jenkins

 1. Execute the ```java``` and ```jenkins``` roles in site.yml using the command ```ansible-playbook -i inventory site.yml```